good-labs/greater-good-affirmation/docs/pages/faq.md

 ### Why a pledge?

 Taking a pledge means a best effort.
-It by no means is an enforced contract, or some kind of contract.
+It by no means is an enforced contract, or some kind of promise.
 You are free to change your mind, and we expect you to be imperfect.
 Humans are imperfect, and we do our best.

 <br>